Obieda Al-Namarneh

-Obieda Ahmad Ghazi Al-Namarnah (عبيده النمارنه; born 25 December 2004) is a Jordanian professional footballer who plays as a winger for Jordanian Pro League club Al-Hussein and Jordan U-23.
+Obieda Ahmad Ghazi Al-Namarnah (عبيدة النمارنة; born 25 December 2004) is a Jordanian professional footballer who plays as a winger for Jordanian Pro League club Al-Hussein.

 Club career

 Early career

 Born in Irbid, Al-Namarneh began his youth career at Kufr Jayez, before joining Al-Jalil and rising through the club's ranks.

 Al-Jalil

 Al-Namarneh made his senior breakthrough at Al-Jalil when he helped bring his club their first win of the season against Moghayer Al-Sarhan as an 18-year-old.

 Upon the club's relegation to the First Division League, Al-Namarneh sought to look to trial around clubs in the United Arab Emirates, to which the club would be open to selling him abroad if clubs met their demands.

 Al-Hussein

 On 26 August 2024, Al-Namarneh joined defending champions Al-Hussein on a four-year contract.
+On 17 February 2026, Al-Namarneh scored the winning goal for Al-Hussein during their AFC Champions League Two round of 16 second legged matchup against Esteghlal.

 International career

-On 16 March 2025, Al-Namarneh was called up to the Jordan U-23 team for the 2025 WAFF U-23 Championship held in Oman.
+On 16 March 2025, Al-Namarneh was called up to the Jordan under-23 team for the 2025 WAFF U-23 Championship held in Oman.